Neotropical otter: Conservation

 The Neotropical otter is listed as Near Threatened by the IUCN.
 The species is currently protected in Argentina and many other South American countries.
 Heavy hunting for its fur in the 1950s–1970s resulted in much local extinction over the otter's range.
 Illegal hunting, habitat destruction through mining and ranching, and water pollution still affect the population of the Neotropical otter.
 Although there have been attempts at captive breeding, these attempts have been largely unsuccessful.

 Most negative feelings about otters arise from fishermen who compete with the otter for fish.
 More data is needed to determine how much overlap exists between the fishermen's desired catch and the otter's diet.
 The highest competition between Neotropical otters and fishermen occurs during drought conditions.
 Fishermen may move out of their regular fishing areas, into deeper pools where the otter usually hunts in the absence of people.
 In a study on local fishermen's attitudes, the study revealed that fishermen's knowledge aligned with scientific data about the Neotropical otter's behavior, body description, and other data.
 Because the fishermen's facts aligned with scientific knowledge, scientists could then trust the fishermen's first-hand accounts about problems they experience with otters.
 Fishermen reported that otters will damage their fishing gear, but do not damage crab and shrimp nets.
 The locals have varying opinions about the otters' presence, from understanding they have to share space with the otters to wanting to kill the otters.
-Fishermen's knowledge and frequent contact with this elusive species might qualify them as the best managers of the species.
 There have been proposals to subsidize their fish profits lost to otters.
 However, it might be more beneficial to pay them to collect data on the species.
-This would benefit fishermen economically, improve fishermen's attitude toward the animal, and build on to currently insufficient data about this species.
-Fishermen usually have the greatest knowledge of the resource.
-Otters are rarely victims of being caught in gillnets, themselves, and very rarely die from the same cause.
+This would benefit fishermen economically, improve fishermen's attitude towards them, and build on to currently insufficient data about this species.
+Otters are rarely get caught in gillnets, and when they do they very rarely die.

 Neotropical otters are threatened by habitat degradation associated with: agriculture, soil compaction, pollution, roadways, and runoff.
 Also, when forests are cleared for cattle grazing, heavy vegetation (which is the otter's preferred habitat) near streams is also cleared or trampled by cattle.
 This species is a very important ecological indicator because they prefer ecologically rich, aquatic habitats and have a low reproductive potential.